-Mr. Liu Jiayi, Auditor General of China, welcoming members to the WGEA Assembly Meeting (November 2008) Continued on Page 4 This era of Greenlines started to highlight a wider breath of environmental auditing topics, due to the revised Continued from Page 3 format.
+Mr. Liu Jiayi, Auditor General of China, welcoming members to the WGEA Assembly Meeting (November 2008) Continued from Page 3 format.
 For example, climate change was first mentioned in a 'Feature Story' in May 2007, which discussed the focus of climate change topics in environmental audits due to increased public interest.
 Greenlines also presented discussions on challenges faced in environmental auditing that revealed several common themes, such as the strong desire to build environmental auditing capacity and to work cooperatively with other SAIs to address problems of mutual interest.
 Some new topics on agriculture, noise pollution, and fish resources management were also explored during this time.
 Not only were Greenlines articles spanning a variety of topic areas, but also geographic regions as 'Feature Story' contributors included countries such as Canada, Thailand, and Norway.

 Representatives at the 7th WGEA Sterring Committee Meeting met in Tallinn, Estonia (June 2008) 2011 to 2015 This period had some unique 'Feature Story' articles that focused on training and international coordination.
-In June 2012, the WGEA Secretariat and several other WGEA Steering Committee members organized a oneday training seminar called "Environmental Auditing for Beginners" geared toward auditors with little experience in auditing environment-related matters.
+In June 2012, the WGEA Secretariat and several other WGEA Steering Committee members organized a one-day training seminar called "Environmental Auditing for Beginners" geared toward auditors with little experience in auditing environment-related matters.